2024 Myanmar Women's League

-The 2024 Myanmar Women's League was the 6th season of the Myanmar Women's League, the top Myanmar professional league for women's association football clubs, since its establishment in 2016.
-A total of 7 clubs completed in the league, with the season beginning in May 2024.
-Myawady W.F.C was a defending champion.
+The 2024 Myanmar Women's League was the 6th season of the Myanmar Women's League, the top-tier professional women's football league in Myanmar.
+A total of 7 clubs competed in the league, which began in May 2024.
+Myawady W.F.C. entered the season as the defending champions, having won the title in 2023.
+At the end of the season, ISPE W.F.C. secured their third league title and qualified for the 2025–26 AFC Women's Champions League.

 Personnel and sponsorship

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.